wiragotama/ICNALE-AS2R/readme.md

 If you use the "ICNALE-AS2R" corpus, also cite the following paper on top of those three above.

 - Jan Wira Gotama Putra, Simone Teufel, Takenobu Tokunaga.
-2021.
-[Parsing Argumentative Structure in English-as-foreign-language Essays](https://www.aclweb.org/anthology/2021.bea-1.10/).
-In Proceedings of the Sixteenth Workshop on Innovative Use of NLP for Building Educational Applications, Association for Computational Linguistics, pp. 97-109.
+2023.
+[Improving logical flow in English-as-a-foreign-language learner essays by reordering sentences](https://doi.org/10.1016/j.artint.2023.103935).
+In Artificial Intelligence Journal, Vol 320.

 ## Corpus Distribution
 The corpus is distributed through Gengo-Shigen-Kyokai ("Language Resources Association" in Japan).
 Please visit [https://www.gsk.or.jp/en/catalog/gsk2021-a](https://www.gsk.or.jp/en/catalog/gsk2021-a).